Proven Orlando Employment Discrimination Attorneys Ready To Help You

 - equal pay for men and women (federal law applies to companies of all sizes).

 Florida state employment discrimination law applies to companies with a minimum of 15 employees.
-If both federal and state law applies but contradicts each other on a particular point, federal law is supreme.
+If both federal and state laws apply, but contradict each other on a particular point, federal law is supreme.
 In some cases, other laws, such as county ordinances, may protect you if state or federal employment discrimination laws do not apply because of the size of your employer.

 Filing a Federal or State Employment Discrimination Claim